 Nicole M. Houle, EdD

-Dr. Nicole Houle serves as the Assistant Dean for Admissions at Georgetown University School of Medicine.
+Dr. Nicole Houle serves as the Associate Dean for Admissions at Georgetown University School of Medicine.
 Prior to joining the School of Medicine, she worked in the McDonough School of Business at Georgetown University as an Assistant Dean in the Undergraduate Program.
 Earlier experience includes positions in Student Conduct, Residence Life, and Career Services.

 Her current work includes building out more inclusive admissions and retention practices and utilizing creative admissions processes to improve targeted recruitment and retention.
 In 2016, she was awarded the Georgetown President’s Excellence Award for her innovative leadership in medical admissions and exceptional service to the School of Medicine & Georgetown community.

 Dean Houle earned her Doctorate in Education with an emphasis in Higher Education Administration at Northeastern University; a master’s degree in Higher Education Administration from Old Dominion University; and a bachelor’s degree in Counseling from Old Dominion University.